Blog

-When you consider all of the challenges of building your own DevOps team, outsourcing DevOps like a managed service makes a lot of sense – especially for early-stage companies and entrepreneurs.
-As with marketing, graphic design or legal counsel, outsourcing gives you specialized skills without the financial and organizational costs of bringing these services in house.
+When you consider all the challenges of building your own DevOps team, outsourcing DevOps like a managed service makes a lot of sense – especially for early-stage companies and entrepreneurs.
+As with marketing, graphic design, or legal counsel, outsourcing gives you specialized skills without the financial and organizational costs of bringing these services in-house.

-With that said, Managed DevOps isn’t a good choice for every situation.
-In this blog, we explore the potential drawbacks, as well as five significant benefits of outsourcing DevOps.
+That said, Managed DevOps isn’t a good choice for every situation.
+In this blog, we explore the potential drawbacks and five significant benefits of outsourcing DevOps.

 3 Signs Outsourcing DevOps Might Not Be For You

-Before you decide that Managed DevOps is the way forward for your company, consider whether any of these potential drawbacks apply to your situation:
+Before you decide that Outsourced DevOps is the way forward for your company, consider whether any of these potential drawbacks apply to your situation:

 1. You Have Dedicated Access To Full-Time Personnel

 If you hire your own team, you have 40+ hours of their time every week, and you get to decide how and when to use their skills.
-This probably isn’t an issue for early-stage companies and entrepreneurs, but larger companies may do better to build in-house DevOps teams.
+This probably isn’t an issue for early-stage companies and entrepreneurs, but it may be better for larger companies to build in-house DevOps teams.

-If your company has 150 employees and is growing to 500 and beyond, you should start thinking about building DevOps in house.
+If your company has 150 employees and is growing to 500 and beyond, consider building DevOps in-house.
 At that point, your infrastructure has grown to such a size that you’re going to need people to own various parts of it.

 2. It’s Harder To Integrate DevOps Into Your Culture